 - How is financial crime changing and how are law firms managing to keep abreast of emerging risks and adapt financial crime controls to make sure they remain fit for purpose?

 - How can law firms be confident they truly know their clients and the risks associated, when engaging them online and throughout the client relationship?

 - Does client due diligence go deep enough to uncover possible hidden risks relating to the source of wealth, source of funds, UBOs, Politically Exposed Persons (PEPs) and sanctions?

 - Do compliance teams really understand the patterns and behaviours associated with the crimes they’re looking for?
 How effective are they at identifying and reporting suspicious behaviour?

 - Are firms making the most of digital and regtech solutions that can support them through the crisis and beyond?

-Join this webinar at 3pm (BST) on Thursday 20th August and hear how how leading law firms and supervisory bodies in the UK are managing the current situation and planning for recovery.
+Watch this recording to hear how leading law firms and supervisory bodies in the UK are managing the current situation and planning for recovery.